Online entries

 an online document that your users can access.

-Once you have set up your draw information, you will enter the link to this page into Lucky Draw Plus when you create your online entry form.
+Once you have set up your draw information, enter the link to this page into Lucky Draw Plus on the Online entries | Settings tab.

 Top tip!
 After your draw, publish your results on this same Draw information page - people already have the link.

-See also Create your draw information page
+See also Create your draw information page for ideas of what to include.

 Set up your entry form fields